 EROSION AND SEDIMENT CONTROL AND STORMWATER MANAGEMENT PROGRAMS, INCLUDING LOUISA COUNTY’S LAKE ANNA SHORELINE PROTECTION PROGRAM – The TJSWCD provides support for these local programs, providing plan review services and other technical assistance based on the needs of each community.
 The TJSWCD provides general Erosion & Sediment Control and Stormwater Management Program guidance and assistance to local staffs, developers, contractors, and property owners in all of our localities.

-The Virginia Erosion & Sediment Control Law & Regulations, requires that development activities involving 10,000 sq. ft. or more obtain a Land-Disturbing Permit through the locality in which the development occurs.
-The TJSWCD provides plan review services to Nelson and Louisa Counties, and to the University of Virginia, under their Erosion and Sediment Control Programs.
+The Virginia Erosion & Sediment Control Law & Regulations require that development activities involving 10,000 sq. ft. or more obtain a Land-Disturbing Permit through the locality in which the development occurs.
+The TJSWCD provides plan review services to Louisa County and the University of Virginia, under their Erosion and Sediment Control Programs.
 The TJSWCD also reviews plans under Louisa County’s Shoreline Management Program for Lake Anna, encouraging the use of non-structural stabilization and water quality protection techniques for homes along the lakeshore.
 While the preferred “Control Method” for protecting the lake’s water quality is the maintenance of a 100′ wide natural, forested buffer along the shoreline, “alternative control methods” may also be used pending review and approval by the TJSWCD.

 Construction activities involving more than one acre of land disturbance require a Virginia Stormwater Management Program (VSMP) construction general permit.
 Within the TJSWCD, Albemarle County, the City of Charlottesville, and UVA administer their own local VSMP, while Louisa, Nelson and Fluvanna Counties opt to have the Virginia Department of Environmental Quality administer the program for them.
 The TJSWCD reviews VSMP plans for UVA in conjunction with our review of their ESC plans.